x3a1n4/Minr/readme.md

 ## Bugs
-Pasting multiple times doesn't paste in the same spot Need to escape rclicking with empty hand
-Need to indicade where selection is copied from
+Pasting multiple times doesn't paste in the same spot Pivot selection rendering from particle based to blockdisplayentity-based (done? ) Need to indicade where selection is copied from (done?)
-Need to kill ghasts
-Make ghast ride player (check interaction namespace) Need to check region
+Need to escape rclicking with empty hand error (doneish) Need to kill ghasts after some time (should be done) Make ghast ride player (check interaction namespace) (done) Need to check region (done)
-Need to check player is in creative mode
+Need to check player is in creative mode (done)

-Pivot selection rendering from particle based to blockdisplayentity-based
+## To Add
+Show rabbits tool (show all invisible rabbits in thirty block area)
 ## Future Ideas
 These are some ideas that I have for the future.
 They may or may not be implemented, roughly in order of listing
 + Gradients